pyeve/eve/docs/tutorials/account_management.rst

 :ref:`endpointsec`, :ref:`roleaccess`, :ref:`user-restricted`,
 :ref:`eventhooks`.

-We assume that SSL/TLS is enabled, which means that the our transport layer is encrypted, making both :ref:`basic` and :ref:`token` valid options to secure API endpoints.
+We assume that SSL/TLS is enabled, which means that our transport layer is encrypted, making both :ref:`basic` and :ref:`token` valid options to secure API endpoints.

 Let's say we're upgrading the API we defined in the :ref:`quickstart` tutorial.

+.. _accounts_basic:

 Accounts with Basic Authentication
 -----------------------------------
-Our tasks are:
+Our tasks are as follows:

 1. Make an endpoint available for all account management activities (``/accounts/``).